Eating Mushrooms While Pregnant Which Are Safe and Which Should Be Avoided

 Eating raw or undercooked mushrooms can pose health risks for pregnant women, unborn babies, and newborns.

-READ MORE HIV Treatment Medications Prognosis Prevention
+READ MORE Pleural Effusion Treatment Causes Symptoms Prognosis

 In recent years, raw enoki mushrooms have been linked to Listeria outbreaks in the United States.
 Pregnant women are at a higher risk of severe illness caused by Listeria ingestion.
 Symptoms include fatigue, fever, muscle aches, premature death, and pregnancy loss.
 Newborns can also experience serious illness if exposed to Listeria.